ipelupessy/omuse-install-scripts/README.md

-This (temporary) repository holds the OMUSE releases in the Downloads section
+This (temporary) repository holds the OMUSE releases in the Downloads section:

+omuse.tar.gz contains the latest OMUSE source